Twins vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on an eight-game hitting streak in this matchup.
-In his last 10 outings he is hitting .293 with two doubles, two home runs, six walks and five RBI.
+- Acuna hopes to build on a nine-game hitting streak in this matchup.
+During his last 10 outings he is hitting .326 with two doubles, four home runs, five walks and six RBI.

 Acuna Recent Games